A degree audit is an unofficial audit of progress toward the degree that reflects courses completed and currently in

 - Run Declared Programs:

 - School: This value must be the college that offers the degree program.
 The “Program” drop down values are linked to the appropriate School value.

 - Catalog Year: This value controls which requirements appear in the degree audit.
 All requirements have an effective date associated with them.
 The catalog year value determines which version of a particular requirement is included in the degree audit.
 Entering an incorrect catalog year may result in an inaccurate audit.

-If the report does not display after a reasonable interval, email our Degree Audit Specialist for assistance.
+If the report does not display after a reasonable interval, email our Degree Audit Specialist for technical assistance.
+(The Degree Audit System undergoes maintenance nightly starting at 12:00 midnight and may be periodically unavailable during the night.)

 - Course: This field is the course subject and number.
 Spacing is critical and must conform to this mask: a combination of 6 characters and spaces for the subject and three numbers (e.g. RHET 105).
 If a course has a subject with less than 4 characters, simply include additional space(s) between the last character of the subject and the first number (e.g. CS 125).